 The clerkship phase of the Doctor of Medicine (MD) program allows medical students to apply the basic knowledge and skills acquired in the pre-clerkship phase within clinical settings.
-For the majority of students, Year 3 within Clerkship entails a series of a two-week introductory course, seven core rotations and two separate consolidation/assessment weeks.
+For the majority of students, Year 3 within Clerkship entails a series of a two-week introductory course, seven core rotations, four weeks of electives, and separate consolidation/assessment week or weeks.
 While the majority of core rotations are held in the students' assigned site/campus, when a core rotation or selective is not available in the student's assigned site/campus, the College of Medicine reserves the right to assign medical students to other sites/campuses.
 Rural rotations are held at geographically distributed sites throughout the province.
 Medical student preferences are considered in assigning Year 3 core rotation when these program components are outside of the student's assigned site/campus.
 The majority of students complete their Year 3 at their assigned campus of Regina or Saskatoon, with a minority of students completing Year 3 at the Prince Albert site.

-For a minority of students in the Saskatchewan Longitudinal Integrated Clerkship (SLIC), Year 3 entails a two-week introductory course, forty-two weeks of longitudinal integrated clinical learning experiences, and two separate consolidation/assessment weeks.
+For a minority of students in the Saskatchewan Longitudinal Integrated Clerkship (SLIC), Year 3 entails a two-week introductory course, thirty-eight weeks of longitudinal integrated clinical learning experiences, four weeks of elective experiences, and a separate consolidation/assessment week.
 The clinical learning experiences are held in one, or in some cases two, rural communities that are designated SLIC sites.

-Year 4 entails electives completed within various sites in Saskatchewan, Canada and internationally, four weeks of selectives completed in the assigned campus, as well as a capstone course in the assigned campus.
+Year 4 entails electives completed within various sites in Saskatchewan, Canada and internationally, a two week Surgery rotation, completed in the assigned campus, a fourweek Internal Medicine rotation, as well as a capstone course in the assigned campus.
 Students return to their originally assigned campus for Year 4 of clerkship.